See Credit Details Below

 What You Will Learn

-- Preparing for investigations of gatekeepers
+- Ethical considerations for gatekeepers

 Program Level: Overview

-Prerequisites: General knowledge of compliance and corporate misconduct issues
+Prerequisites: Basic knowledge of organizational compliance functions

 Intended Audience: In-house counsel, defense counsel with focus on government investigations, human resources professionals, executive managers, compliance officers